Chidoge/RFC913/README.md

 The fourth set of test commands test the KILL and NAME commands with non-existent and existing file names.
 Also tests TOBE without calling NAME in advance.

 ###### Test commands part 5
 The fifth set of test commands test the LIST and CDIR commands more extensively.
 This includes - invalid list types, listing non-existent directories, and trying to CDIR into non-existing directories.
+LIST V is not tested here because the last modification date will always cause the test case to fail due to the constant reading and writing.
+This needs to be tested manually.

 ###### Test commands part 6
 The fifth set of test commands test the STOR and RETR commands more extensively.
 This includes retrieving non-existent files, retrieving existing files, and all the different types of STOR.
 Also tests calling SEND/STOP before RETR, and SIZE before STOR.